Tevingatheru/Tevin-Gathemia-Gatheru/README.md

 ## Technologies Used

-- **Angular**: A powerful framework for building web applications.
+- [Angular](https://angular.dev/): A powerful framework for building web applications.
 It provides a robust structure for developing single-page applications and is used for the core functionality of the e-portfolio.
-[Angular](https://angular.dev/)
-- **TailwindCSS**: A utility-first CSS framework that enables rapid UI development.
+- [TailwindCSS](https://tailwindcss.com/): A utility-first CSS framework that enables rapid UI development.
 It is used for styling the e-portfolio, ensuring that it is responsive and visually appealing across different devices.
-[TailwindCSS](https://tailwindcss.com/)
-- **P5.js**: A JavaScript library that makes coding accessible for artists, designers, educators, and beginners.
+- [P5](https://p5js.org/): A JavaScript library that makes coding accessible for artists, designers, educators, and beginners.
 It is used for creating interactive and dynamic elements within the e-portfolio.
-[P5](https://p5js.org/)

 ## Project Structure